ShahzaibSoftwareEngineer/100-Days-of-Devops/Day-42-create-docker-network/README.md

 ## 🔍 Docker Networking

 ### What is Docker Networking?
 Docker networking enables communication between containers, between containers and the host, and between containers and external networks.
-It provides isolation, security, and flexibility for containerized applications.
+It provides isolation, security, and flexibility for containerized application.

 ### Key Networking Concepts: